Staneb Sleeve Notes

 So, we’re the Single Tax and Natural Energy Band.

 The Single Tax part of it is in reference to the Single Taxers, the movement of the late 19th and early 20th century USA, inspired by the insights of Henry George in Progress and Poverty and other works.
-It was the Single Taxers we heard of first.
+It was the Single Taxers we heard of first, we later realised.

 The Natural Energy part of it comes from the fact that we are terrified about biosphere distress, and if you love life and love this world, how could you not be?
 How is it rational to not fear the very worst?
 And all the shades of worse on the way down.
 And one of us has always been an avid follower of what’s usually called renewable energy, just picking up the enormous energy that flows around us all the time always seemed so childishly obvious, especially in the light of hydrocarbon use and the varieties of hellish problems that has wrought upon us.
-The most obvious thing to be done to address biosphere distress is to change the way we generate energy immediately, and we want to raise awareness of how easily possible that actually is, and how insanely negligent it is to do otherwise.
+The most obvious thing to be done to address biosphere distress is to change the way we generate energy immediately, and we want to continue to raise awareness of how easily possible that actually is, and how insanely negligent it is to do otherwise.

 A lot of the songs we’d been writing over some years had snippets sneaked in about energy, and we found we started coming out with these song ideas inspired by what had been revealed to us in Progress & Poverty.
-So, in the end, it just had to be, we couldn’t help renaming ourselves as The Single Tax and Natural Energy Band, Staneb.
+So, in the end, it just had to be, we couldn’t help renaming ourselves as The Single Tax and Natural Energy Band; Staneb.
 It came to us in a brief conversation, and we thought it sounded just right.
 Someone in the band said that Staneb sounds like a Russian space capsule, and maybe it does, but there it is.
 Suggests an album cover some time, to really get ahead of ourselves.
+Or maybe not.